EngineerChris/End-to-End-Jenkins-CI-CD-Pipeline-Project/README.md

         - Version Policy: Select `Release`
         - Remote Storage: https://repo.maven.apache.org/maven2
         - Click `Create Repository`
+        - **Maven2 Proxy** is the repo option that gives the option for the downloading the Java dependencies that the project requires from the Maven Central.
+The depencies are stored in this repo.

     - CREATE 4th REPO (Group Repo):
         - Click on `Create Repository`